 Let’s do an example that most people are familiar with.
 Let’s talk about getting married.
 Now, if I was getting married, there’s a list of things that are important to me as a married couple.
 Certainly want to have some invitations, maybe a church, definitely some wedding rings, and obviously the bride and groom are really important.

-Let’s take a user’s story such like this.
-Let’s say that [we’re] a bride and groom and I want to get married, with my immediate families and close friends, pay for the wedding ourselves, so that I can start life out debt-free.
-Well, if that’s the case for my vision then certainly the priority of these requirements are going to change.
+Let’s take a user’s story like this.
+Let’s say that [we’re] a bride and groom and I want to get married, with my immediate family and close friends, and pay for the wedding ourselves so that I can start life out debt-free.
+Well, if that’s the case for my vision then certainly the priority of these requirements is going to change.